fstab/go-programming-for-java-developers/README.md

 }
 ```

-Pass a function as parameter to another function
+Example 2: Pass a function as parameter to another function

 ```go
 package main